 - himalayan salt & pepper, to taste

-- 1 or 2 tablespoons nutritional yeast, optional…for a cheesy flavor!
+- 1 or 2 tablespoons nutritional yeast, optional for a cheesy flavor

-Remove pan from heat.
-Serve with salsa, avocado and season with more seasoning as desired.
+Serve with salsa, avocado and season more to taste.

 And remember, tofu has appx.
 9 grams of protein per serving so it’s a great source for vegans.
-It’s very wallet friendly too, I find Non-GMO tofu for .98 cents (16 oz with 5 servings) and fully organic tofu for $1.70 (10 oz. about 3 servings)…pretty amazing!
+It’s very wallet friendly too, I find Non-GMO tofu for .98 cents (16 oz with 5 servings) and fully organic tofu for $1.70 (10 oz. about 3 servings) – pretty amazing!